mkleesiek/CarND-P04-Behavioral-Cloning/README.md

 These recovery data proved to make the autonomous driving behavior a lot more robust, especially in sharp corners of the circuit.

 In total I ended up with 33.177 of raw training images (equally divided in left, center and right camera angles).
 By flipping each image in the offline augmentation stage, this number doubled to 66.354 images.
 Only 80% out of those were used for actual training, which makes about 53.083 images.

-With regards to the training data generator the number of steps per epoch is configured to use each of those images twice per epoch (code line 240).

 The [data/model.h5](data/model5.h) file uploaded to this repository, was trained with 40 epochs and a batch size of 64.